 France Epernay: Moet Chandon Champagne |

-There are so many more places we want to visit and yet would like to come back to some of the places we have already acquainted our selves.
-Going to museums to see the art and artifacts brings a richness to our trips.
-We hope you have enjoyed and become inspired to search out some of the places we have visited and seek out your own adventures.....
+There are so many more places we want to visit, yet we would also love to return to some of the places we have already explored.
+Visiting museums to see art and artifacts adds richness to our trips.

 Bon Voyage, Minaz & Jim